stagiairedev4/OpenShift-Jenkins-Lab/README.md

 You should see a build trigger in Jenkins after a brief delay.

 ## Thanks!
 If you've made it this far, you have finished the lab!
 You should now be familiar with the basics around CI/CD on OpenShift with Jenkins.
 Please feel free to leave an issue if you have an idea or fix to improve the lab.
-Your feedback is always welcome!
+Your feedback is always welcome!++